ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

    ```
  - Always use aliases for table names.
 More details [here](https://sqlinthewild.co.za/index.php/2019/04/23/no-this-is-not-a-bug-in-t-sql/).
- - Avoid non-standard column and table aliases, use, if required, double-quotes for special characters and always `AS` keyword before alias:
+ -  <a id="tsql-alias"> Avoid non-standard column and table aliases, use, if required, double-quotes for special characters and always `AS` keyword before alias:
    ```sql
    SELECT
           p.LastName AS "Last Name"